YoanRene/Trees/README.md

 # Trees
-Is code dedicated to help about trees and binary search trees
+It is code dedicated to help people about trees and binary search trees

 							Thanks ;)